 Abstract

-Motivation: Genotyping microarrays do not identify all single nucleotide variants in mitochondrial genomes (mtSNVs).
-For this reason they have limited capacity to assign mt genomes to phylogenetic lineages (haplogroups.
-To address this limitation, we developed MitoImpute, a method for imputing missing mtSNVs using a reference panel of 36,960 publicly available human mitochondrial genome sequences.
+Motivation: Some existing mitochondrial DNA (mtDNA) datasets have been generated from genotyping microarrays or only the hypervariable regions, therefore they do not include full sequence information.
+For this reason they have limited capacity to assign mtDNA sequences to haplogroups (proxies for phylogenetic lineages).
+To address this limitation, we have created and curated a reference alignment and panel consisting of publicly available mtDNA sequences from which missing mtDNA single nucleotide variants can be imputed statistically.
+We have packaged these reference resources into a user-friendly imputation pipeline, MitoImpute.

-Results: We assessed the imputation accuracy of MitoImpute by measuring haplogroup and genotype concordance in data from the 1,000 Genomes Project and Alzheimer’s Disease Neuroimaging Initiative.
+Results: We downloaded and aligned publicly available complete human mtDNA sequences from GenBank.
+After filtering and quality control, we aligned 36,960 sequences, which was subsequently reformatted for use in IMPUTE2.
+We assessed the imputation accuracy of MitoImpute by measuring haplogroup and genotype concordance in data from the 1,000 Genomes Project and Alzheimer’s Disease Neuroimaging Initiative.
 The mean improvement of haplogroup assignment in the 1,000 Genomes samples was 42.7% (Matthew’s correlation coefficient of MCC=0.64).
 In ADNI cohort, we imputed missing SNVs.
-The results show that MitoImpute can be used to impute missing mtSNVs in data obtained using microarrays.
-This improvement is particularly useful in longitudinal studies because it enables older microarray data to be more accurately compared with more recent sequence data.
+The results show that our reference alignment and panel can be used to impute missing mtSNVs in data obtained using microarrays.
+This improvement is particularly useful in longitudinal studies because it enables existing microarray data to be more accurately compared with more recent sequence data.

 Availability